Skip to Content

 9:30 amCoping Skills for Today’s Workplace

-This session addresses the realities of stress, uncertainty, and burnout in the modern workplace.
-Participants will learn practical coping strategies that individuals and teams can use to manage stress, improve focus, and build resilience on the job.
+This session lifts up the strength, passion and drive of working professionals while also addressing the realities of stress, uncertainty, and burnout in the modern workplace.
+Participants will learn practical skills for wellbeing from the Community Resiliency Model (CRM) that individuals and teams can use to manage stress, improve focus, and build resilience on the job.

 10:00 amNetworking Break: Recharge and Connect